-- 6.9 A standard module has been adopted of 20 SCQF credits, ie 200 hours of student activity.
-There will, therefore, be six modules or equivalent at each level of a standard programme.
-10-credit modules are exceptionally permitted within CPD awards only (see section below). - 6.10 A programme specifies core and option modules within its defined structure, as set out in the programme specification and confirmed at the point of approval. - 6.11 A core module has learning outcomes relating to knowledge and skills which are deemed to be fundamental to the programme of study and: - o must be designated as such at the point of approval of a programme / scheme - must be undertaken by all students (full-time and part-time) enrolled on that programme (except in cases of advanced level entry by RPL or credit transfer) - o must not normally be condoned. - 6.12 Option modules are specified within the programme specification and confirmed at the point of approval.
+- 6.11 A core module has learning outcomes relating to knowledge and skills which are deemed to be fundamental to the programme of study and: - o must be designated as such at the point of approval of a programme / scheme - must be undertaken by all students (full-time and part-time) enrolled on that programme (except in cases of advanced level entry by RPL or credit transfer) - o must not normally be condoned. - 6.12 Option modules are specified within the programme specification and confirmed at the point of approval.
 Students' choice of option modules may determine their eventual named award. - 6.13 An elective module does not form part of the defined structure of a programme.
 Students may be permitted to undertake one elective module per SCQF level instead of an option module, for the purposes of broadening their educational experience, subject to approval by their PAT and timetabling constraints.